kklein/kklein.github.io/_posts/2021-02-28-sudoku_dfs.markdown

 ]
 ```

-All three non-obious 'rules' of Sudoku rely on checking whether no integer between 1 and 9 occurs twice.
+All three non-obvious 'rules' of Sudoku rely on checking whether no integer between 1 and 9 occurs twice.
 In a way, these are the 'same' rule for a varying kind of 'collection': rows, columns, squares.
 Hence, we can write a function which takes such a collection and checks for uniqueness of said values:

 ```python